- Population: 30 million

 What still needs to be done?

-Download the IRC Afghanistan strategy action plan to learn more about our program priorities from through 2020.
+Download the IRC Afghanistan strategy action plan to learn more about our program priorities through 2020.